Jigen-Ohtsusuki/ray-tracer/readme.md

   <img src="raytracer-demo.gif" alt="Ray Tracer Demo" width="640">
 </div>

-The scene contains three spheres:
+The scene contains three spheres with realistic lighting:
-- Red sphere at position (-1.5, 0, -5)
+- Red sphere at position (-1.5, 0, -5) with diffuse shading
-- Green sphere at position (0.0, 0, -5)
+- Green sphere at position (0.0, 0, -5) with ambient and directional lighting
-- Blue sphere at position (1.5, 0, -5)
+- Blue sphere at position (1.5, 0, -5) with sky gradient reflections

 ## Requirements